milosz-student/snake-game-ai/README.md

 ![Bellman Equation](img/bellman-equation.png)

-## Requirements

-To run this project, you will need the following libraries:

-- pygame
-- pytorch
-- matplotlib
-- ipython

 ## Output

 As the AI trains, you will see it improve at playing the Snake game.
 You can visualize the AI's progress using matplotlib.